 In addition, your banker should be one of your best friends in business.
 The bank is responsible for moving your funds, providing you financing, and ultimately, helping you grow.
 Much like an investor, you’re more likely to be successful in obtaining funding when you have an existing relationship with that individual.
 Your banker should be there to assist with, and help you grow your business.

 If you don’t currently qualify for funding, work with them to understand how you can get there, and what you can do together to be ready.
 Just like a business has a relationship with their accountant, lawyer, suppliers, vendors, etc. they should also have a relationship with their banker.

 How do banking needs change and evolve from startup to growth?

 As companies grow, typically, so does the strain on cash flow.
 Although your revenue grows, so does your overhead, and more clients can often mean more payment terms that further increases your cash gap.

 If you’re a product company, an increase in demand will mean you’re paying more money to produce more products, and in return, as your customer base grows, so does your receivables.
 This can often mean less cash available at any given time as your receivables list grows.
 It’s important to avoid buying any fixed assets (vehicles, equipment, etc.) using a revolving facility such as a line of credit as this takes away your working capital.

 What is the transition like after the first year of banking?

 The first year in business is exciting and full of learning while you bring your dreams to life.
-Your banker can walk you through the process of what you’ll need to get started, including some beneficial offers like free business banking for startups in 2019.
+Your banker can walk you through the process of what you’ll need to get started, including some beneficial offers like free business banking for startups.

 After the first year of business banking, it’s not likely to be an abrupt change, but rather a smooth transition into your changing needs.
 Typically, your banker will call you to review your transactions and experience during the year.
 Through staying connected and having these discussions, you and your banker are able to choose the right accounts and ensure you have the services you need to keep thriving.